aimee-mcneil-melville/ToDo-Full-Stack/packages/web-api-stories/README.md

 _As a developer, I want to add a new user so that their information can be recalled at a later time._

 * You'll have to add a new `addUser` function to `db.js` in order for the route to save the new user.
-* You can use Postman to pass a new JSON user to the API.
+* You can use Insomnia to pass a new JSON user to the API.
 * You can leave off the `id` because the database schema has an auto-increment on the `id` field.

 _As a developer, I want to update an existing user so they can keep their details current._

 * You'll have to add a new `updateUser` function to `db.js` in order for the route to save the new user.
-* You can use Postman to pass an existing JSON user to the API.
+* You can use Insomnia to pass an existing JSON user to the API.
 * You'll need to use the `id` of an existing user so it will know which user to update.